MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-nodejs.md

        go version
     ```

 3. [Install Git](https://git-scm.com), a widely distributed version-control and source code management (SCM) system.
-Still connected to your VM in your SSH session, enter the following command:
+While you're still connected to your VM in your SSH session, enter the following command:

     ```bash
        sudo apt-get -y install git
     ```

 3. Validate your installation.
-Still connected to your VM in your SSH session, enter the following command:
+While you're still connected to your VM in your SSH session, enter the following command:

     ```bash
        node -v